Newfoundland and Labrador Offshore Regional Assessment of Exploratory Oil and Gas Drilling

 - Climate change.

-The Committee also conducted a number of separate TAG sessions with Indigenous communities.
+The Committee conducted a number of separate TAG sessions with Indigenous communities.

-Before each TAG session, a backgrounder document was provided to participants of each specific meeting providing brief points of information and posing general discussion questions.
-TAG sessions were facilitated and lasted approximately three hours each.
+Before each TAG session, a backgrounder document was provided to participants of each specific meeting, which had brief summaries of information and posed general discussion questions.
+TAG sessions were facilitated and lasted approximately two to three hours each.
 Later in the autumn of 2019, stakeholders were invited to participate in a literature review.

 In December 2019, participants of the Regional Assessment process were invited to workshops to discuss draft recommendations.
 Two workshops occurred in early December, and they were held in St. John’s, Newfoundland, and Halifax, Nova Scotia, respectively.
 A separate workshop was also held in Truro, Nova Scotia, for Indigenous participants.